 That’s a pretty impressive health statistic.
 The lead geriatrician on the study says, “Dancing is a complex activity…that improves blood flow to the brain, which has been shown to improve brain connections.
 It also provides mental challenges.”

 What’s more, dancing was the only physical activity that decreased dementia risk (others activities included playing a musical instrument, reading, and playing board games.)

-What Makes Dancing Different
+What Makes Dancing Different for Seniors

 While jigsaw puzzles, crossword puzzles, card games and board games all engage the brain, they don’t engage the body.
 Dancing is not only great exercise, it entails memorizing movements and routines and reacting in the moment, particularly in partner dances, explains psychiatrist Heidi Rossetti.
 Jogging or swimming, by contrast, don’t require a lot of mental involvement to perform; like the Nike slogan, you “Just do it.”

 Research has also shown that social connection helps alleviate depression and reduces the risk of dementia.
 Since dancing is inherently social, this trifecta of physical, mental and social stimulation makes dancing the gold standard for cognitive health as we age.

 Besides which, only about a third of those over 65 get the recommended amount of exercise, which is half an hour a day, five times a week.

 A recently retired ballroom dancing aficionado, who worked with seniors throughout his career as a reverse mortgage professional, weighs in with this counsel: